Family Legal Advice Service (FLAS)

 Changes to the way Care of Children Act (CoCA) proceedings are dealt with in the Family Court came about on 31 March 2014.
 Previously, a person would apply for legal aid (if eligible), meet with a lawyer, have their documents drafted and filed in Court, and their lawyer would be with them every step of the way.

 Instead of legal aid being immediately available for disputes under CoCA there is a new form of government funding called the Family Legal Advice Service (FLAS).
+The Funding comes in two parts and once that part of the service is complete, the client and lawyer relationship is complete.
+If Court is required, then parties may be eligible for Legal Aid.
+If Legal Aid is not available, a person may need to pay privately.

 Email HERE for information on